Letter from the CEO

 by Gideon Aronoff, HIAS President and CEO

-In 2006 we celebrated our quasquicentennial – that’s 125 years of rescue, resettlement, and reunion.
-One hundred and twenty-five is a remarkable milestone for any organization, but for HIAS and the American Jewish community, it was an accomplishment of which we were immensely proud.
+In 2006 we celebrated our quasquicentennial this year – that’s 125 years of rescue, resettlement, and reunion.
+One hundred and twenty-five is a remarkable milestone for any organization, but for HIAS and the American Jewish community, it is an accomplishment of which to be immensely proud.

 We derived our mission from the teaching Kol Yisrael Arevim Ze ba Ze (all Jews are responsible, one for the other), the Torah’s injunction to welcome the stranger and the essential principle of Pidyyon Shevuyim (redeem the captive).
 Since 1881, our mission has been to aid Jews and others whose lives and freedom are in danger, and has thus become a part of virtually every American Jewish family.

 After those earliest days of HIAS in the late 1880s, when our forbears helped Jews fleeing pogroms and famine in Czarist Russia, the organization adapted as needed to serve Jews everywhere.
 During World War I, starving European refugees were rescued and brought to lands of freedom.
 Before the Holocaust, HIAS struggled to find safe havens for Jews who could escape the growing Nazi threat, and later brought thousands of survivors to America and elsewhere where they could rebuild their lives.